Tootgarook

 Tootgarook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Tootgarook's dwelling structure, as per the latest Census, consisted of 97.0% houses and 3.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Tootgarook stood at 37.5%, with mortgaged dwellings at 33.3% and rented ones at 29.3%.
-The median monthly mortgage repayment was $1,788, lower than Melbourne metro's $2,000.
+Dwelling structure in Tootgarook, as per the latest Census, consisted of 97.0% houses and 3.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Tootgarook was at 37.5%, with mortgaged dwellings at 33.3% and rented ones at 29.3%.
+The median monthly mortgage repayment in the area was $1,788, lower than Melbourne metro's average of $2,000.
 Median weekly rent in Tootgarook was $360, compared to Melbourne metro's $390.
-Nationally, Tootgarook's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.
+Nationally, Tootgarook's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing